agsb/minute/mapskeys.md

 | Alt |  |  |  |  |  |  |  |  |  |  |  | Shf |
 |  |  |  |  |  |  |   |  |  |  |  |  |  |

+The keys Alt, Shf, Num, Ctr are special and used to change the keybord map, by:

+    one touch   combo sequence
+    two touch   toggle mode
+    hold touch  combine
+# Modes
 ## Lowercase Mode

 |  |  |  |  |  |  |   |  |  |  |  |  |  |